PapaOscar90/ComputerGraphics/RayTracer2/README.md

 # README
 ## Description
-Keeping backwards compatibility, we implemented a system that reads from the json file the value of the keys dealing with shadow, reflection, and SS.
-If none of present, it will default to off.
-With this, we can safely continue to add functionality.
+Keeping backwards compatibility, we implemented a system that reads from the json file the value of the keys dealing with shadow, reflection, rotation, and SS.
+If one of these values is not present, we provide some defaults (these may be seen in `scene.h`).
+With this, we can safely continue extend functionality without worrying about the scenes that previously rendered no longer being compatible.
 We followed the specification of Raytracer2, and implemented shadows first.
-This was very straightforward, and needed a function that just took in the hit information and a light, and returns whether it is blocked.
+This was very straightforward, and needed a function that just took in the hit information and a light, and returns whether it is blocked by an object.

 From this point, we then implemented the reflections, since we already had a light loop that added all the light sources (from the RayTracer1).
 Reflections were a bit tricky, and took the most time.
-In the end, our intuition was correct, but we needed to add a simple "ray.D -" before our original reflectionRay calculation.
+In the end, our intuition was correct, but we needed to add a simple `ray.D -` before our original reflectionRay calculation.
 This fixed our reflections, giving us the exact reference output.
 For the final competition, it shouldn't be difficult to extend this to include refraction.

 Anti-Aliasing, or SuperSampling, was accomplished with a double for loop in the render loop that sends out a n*n number of rays, uniformly distributed, within the pixel being rendered.
 This creates a much smoother image, but still has some jagged edges due to the uniform distribution.
 To solve this, we would change this for the final competition to include a bit of randomness to the distribution, which attempts to further smooth images.

 Texture mapping was completed via the formula found in the book.
-However, we had to inverse the x and y coordinates brough in, due to the texture on the globe being mirrored.
+However, we had to invert the x and y coordinates brought in, due to the texture on the globe being mirrored.
 We were not sure why ours was mirrored, as we incorporated the hit detection given to us (which should now give correct hit location).
 When rotation was incorporated via vector manipulation, we had a rotated earth.
 However, the orientation is opposite of the reference image.
 This means that we most likely have a flipped sign bug somewhere that we cannot find.
-However, rotation of the spheres is correct for our own model, so that we can pass in the angles and rotate the earth about each axis.
+However, rotation of the spheres is correct for our own model, so that we can pass in an angle and axis and have the earth rotate freely.

 ## Screenshots:
 ### scene01-shadows
 This is the output of our previous raytracing engine, with the addition of shadow detection.

 ### scene01-lights-shadows
 We did not have to change anything for the addition of lights, as we had implemented this in RayTracer1.

 ### scene01-reflect-lights-shadows
 This is the result of adding the mutually recursive getColor().
 The reflection is based upon the specular component, which you can see when comparing the spheres against the red one (highest component).

 ### scene01-SS
 This is a 4x Super Sampling render.
 The edges are now smoothed, at the cost of 16 times (4x4) the rendering time.

 ### scene01-texture-ss-reflect-lights-shadows-pre-rotate
 This demonstrates the full scene, with an un-rotated earth texture

 ### scene01-texture-ss-reflect-lights-shadows
-This is the final result.
+This is the final result with the earth rotated.

 ### scene02-texture-test
-This was our blue grid result, we used a green and red strip to figure out the orientation of the textures.
+This was our blue grid result, we modified the provided texture to include a green and red strip to aid in orienting the textures and in the implementation of rotation.

 ### scene03-texture-03-pre-rotate
 This was our first render with the texture.
-From this (very long) render, we discovered a memory copying issue which we fixed by passing by reference instead of by value.
+From this (very long) render, we discovered a bug, which resulted in the texture having memory reallocated for it and being copied.
+This increased the render time significantly.
+We fixed this issue by using a reference to the texture instead of the value.

 ## Scenes
-Note we have included the `Scenes` directory so that the images that have been generated for the `Screenshots` directory may be regenerated or cross-references with their scene description.
+Note we have included the `Scenes` directory so that the images that have been generated for the `Screenshots` directory may be regenerated or cross-referenced with their scene description.

 ## Feedback
-We enjoyed this lab, though it took a lot of time to look up and derive each equation for the shapes.
+We enjoyed this lab, though the use of c++14 instead of (at least) c++17 mean we didn't have access to tools like `variant` or `optional`.
+To overcome this we introduced the mapbox `variant` type, but it would have been easier to use the STL.
+Additionally, it may be useful to introduce a third texture (with example renders in the PDF) that renders quicker than the earth but which isn't uniform.

 # Raytracer C++ framework for Introduction to Computer Graphics

 This is a C++ framework for a raytracer.
 It is created for the Computer Science course "Introduction to Computer Graphics" taught at the University of Groningen.

 This framework is inspired by and uses (some) code of the raytracer framework of Bert Freudenberg which unfortunately is no longer available.